 Dan Chambers is an interior decorator with a meticulous eye for precision and design.
-Home interiors are his passion, and he’s worked on a range of properties including office spaces, grand mansions and even world famous hotels.
+Home interiors are his passion, and he’s worked on a range of properties including office spaces, grand mansions and even world-famous hotels.

-In two of Dan’s recent projects, he opted for bare vintage spiral large glow bulbs hanging from lengths of fabric cable.
+In two of Dan’s recent projects, he opted for bare vintage spiral large globe bulbs hanging from lengths of fabric cable.
 He selected this particular lighting design to complement the clean, fuss-free interiors.
 As you can see below, these lights were a perfect choice.

 It’s these little details that can help to bring a room alive, but often get forgotten about.
 But not with Dan, his meticulous eye won’t let him.

 Images and styling courtesy and © of Dan Chambers.